 What to pack for your baby when going to grandma and grandpa’s house or a second caregiver/nanny share is made simple in this post!
 I was always forgetting something – and eventually I just bought things to leave there.
-Here are my favorite items to keep at the second caregivers house!
+Here are 15 essential baby items to leave at grandparents’ house.

 1. Travel bag/backpack